 - If a cyberliability policy limits coverage to damages done within the first 12 hours of a credit card skimmer being placed, this motivates retail establishments to thoroughly train employees on preventing and quickly detecting skimmers to prevent large losses.

-In cases like these, prevention efforts can reduce the chances of a catastrophically large claim occuring.
+In cases like these, prevention efforts can reduce the chances of a catastrophically large claim.
 If fewer of those claims need to be paid, particularly when it comes to liability cases that could involve large jury settlements, then social inflation isn’t as big of a problem.

 Whether it’s from general inflation, social inflation, or any other cause, insurance carriers can’t deny the truth that prices are going up everywhere.
-Operating an insurance company comes with a lot of overhead, including the costs of hiring and retaining the best people.
 One way to save costs without cutting corners is to adopt a modern compliance management solution.
 AgentSync can streamline your back office operations, get your downstream distribution partners selling more quickly, and do it all without risking your compliance status.
 See what AgentSync can do for you today.